ManiKumarB/Price-Tracker/README.md

 Create the table to store the registered users : python Table Creation.py(Stores the subscribed users for sending alerts when price drops)

 # Second step
-To run the program : python run.py(For application accessing) To access application : http://localhost:8501/
+To run the program : streamlit run run.py(For application accessing) To access application : http://localhost:8501/

 # Third step